 While the rest of India was munching through the 1990s’ economic boom on snacks and biscuits, Talilula remembers the decade fondly through her mother’s comforting recipe of chichang mayong, a dish made with chutney and leftover rice.

 In 1962, villages of Ao-inhabited areas of Mokokchung district in Nagaland witnessed the flowering of Bambusa pallida, locally known as ashi or ashi süng.
 A species of bamboo particular to the region, the eruption of ashi is believed to occur approximately every 45 to 50 years.
-A farmer’s nightmare, these blossoms bore fruit-like kernels that attracted, and germinated the population of rodents, bugs, insects, birds, and animals, which descended and demolished their crops.
+A farmer’s nightmare, these blossoms bore fruit-like kernels that attracted, and germinated the population of rodents, bugs, insects, birds, and animals, that descended and demolished their crops.
 Villagers were faced with a shortage of food and crops, especially their beloved staple grain – rice.

 Known as ‘gregarious bamboo flowering,’ this is a recurring phenomenon in the Northeast state of Nagaland and its neighbouring regions.
 Just a few years before 1962, around 1958-59, the Mautam famine in Mizoram was caused by the flowering of another bamboo species, Melocanna baccifera, known as mautak in Mizo.
 Although reportedly not as deadly as mautak, the blooming of ashi still caused plenty of havoc.